panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

   return this;
 }
 // Constructor invocation
-var car = new Vehicle('Car', 4);
+const car = new Vehicle('Car', 4);
 car.type               // => 'Car'
 car.wheelsCount        // => 4
 car instanceof Vehicle // => true

 // Function invocation.
-Generates an error. var brokenCar = Vehicle('Broken Car', 3);
+Throws an error. const brokenCar = Vehicle('Broken Car', 3);
 ```
 `new Vehicle('Car', 4)`  works well: a new object is created and initialized, because `new`  keyword is present in the constructor invocation.

 A verification is added in the constructor function: `this instanceof Vehicle`, to make sure that execution context is a correct object type.
-If `this` is not a `Vehicle`, then an error is generated.
-Whenever `Vehicle('Broken Car', 3)` is executed (without `new`) an exception is thrown: `Error: Incorrect invocation`.
+If `this` is not a `Vehicle` type, then an error is thrown.
+Whenever `Vehicle('Broken Car', 3)` is executed without `new` an exception is thrown: `Error: Incorrect invocation`.

 ## 5. Indirect invocation